Maardu Linnameeskond

 Maardu Linnameeskond is a football club based in Maardu, Estonia.
-The team compete in the II liiga, the fourth tier of the Estonian football league system.
+The team compete in the Esiliiga, the second tier of the Estonian football league system.
 They adopted their current name in 2016, before being promoted to the Estonian top tier Meistriliiga for the first time in 2019.
 They were relegated the following season and played in Esiliiga for the next two seasons.
 After winning 2021 Esiliiga they should have been promoted to Meistriliiga, but due to financial reasons they waived the opportunity and were relegated to II liiga, taking their reserve squad's place.